Dorif/fragalyseqt/README.md

 Hit "SizeCall" button each time you change peak detection settings, apply baseline correction and denoising, hide/show channel or open new file.

+## Batch processing

+When multiple files from the same run or reagent kit are open simultaneously, you can apply the same analysis parameters to all tabs at once without configuring each one individually.
+Set up peak detection parameters, size standard, sizing method, panel, baseline correction, and channel visibility on any tab, then click the **Process whole batch** button at the bottom of the control panel.
+All other open tabs will be updated with the same settings and reanalysed immediately.

+## Exporting all open files at once

+To export analysis results for all open tabs in a single operation, use **File → Export whole session** (`Ctrl+Shift+E`).
+You will be prompted to choose or create a destination folder.
+FragalyseQt will write one CSV file per tab, named after the original FSA/HID/FRF file but with a `.csv` extension (e.g. `sample.fsa` → `sample.csv`).
+If two open files share the same base name (files from different directories), a numeric suffix is appended to avoid overwriting (`sample.csv`, `sample_2.csv`, etc.).

 ## About test files origin.